meithecatte/compilercrim.es/content/amos-nerdsniped-me/index.md

 Fixing this upstream in Tokio is left, as an exercise, to the reader.

 {{ get_notified() }}

+---

+[^yesterday]: The reader is advised to compare the date on the two articles.

 [amos-art]: https://fasterthanli.me/articles/a-terminal-case-of-linux
 [exercise-forth]: /bootstrap/miniforth/#ref:stack-complete